The determining factor in human life is not the economy but the dynamic of kindness or its opposite. -Michael N. Nagler

 Here's what happens.

-In 1992 Michael and Julie begin receiving threatening phone calls from the Klu Klux Klan.
+In 1992, Michael and Julie began receiving threatening phone calls from the Ku Klux Klan.
 Even though it's illegal, such things still happen.
 Michael and Julie learn from the police that the person sending the calls is probably Larry Trapp, Grand Dragon of the Klan in their city.
 They know that Larry is filled with hatred and that he is wheelchair-bound from a beating earlier in his life.

 Michael and Julie listen briefly, then hang up.

-So one day, Michael, with Julie's support, decide that the next time Larry calls, he'll wait for a pause and then say something.
+So one day, Michael, with Julie's support, decides that the next time Larry calls, he'll wait for a pause and then say something.

 A call comes.
 Michael listens and waits and then offers him a ride to the grocery store.
 (He knows that Larry has a hard time getting around in his wheelchair.)
 There is a pause, and then with anger absent from his voice, Larry says, "Well, I've got that taken care of, but thanks for asking."